LazyRam/CSGO-PRACallmaps/README.md

 - bomb damage testing
 - bind thrownade script as toggle so you dont see script text popup every exec?
 - organize Nade code Dust2 100%, Mirage 0%, Cache 15%, train 0%, inferno 0%, nuke 0%, overpass 0%, vertigo 0%, cobblestone 0%

+- Fix DefendASite alias
+- make defendBSite alias
+- add more aliases to dust smokes
+- add shortledge one way to oneway alias

 -VENT: it upsets me that github has its line management as common symbols instad of a context menu and the edit menu has diffrent FONT!!!